daria2b/hello-world/README.md

 Hello, my name is Daria.

-I originally come from Russia, lived 7 years in France, and now I come to Canada for new opportunities and challenges.
+I originally come from Russia, lived 7 years in France and I'm currently living in Canada since 2016.

 I have worked for various companies in various roles, but what really became my dream job was Scrum Master role.